 Warts usually look the same on all people and are most often the same color as the person’s skin.
 However, there are some which may look unfamiliar.
 You can expect to experience symptoms, such as:

 - Commonly have sprinkles of black pinpoints within the wart.

-If you have a wart that has been on your body for a significant amount of time, it is painful, changes in color or appearance, is bothersome, interfere with daily activities, have HIV/AIDS, have a weakened immune system or you aren’t sure you have a wart, it’s important to give our dermatologists in Boulder a call.
+If you have a wart that has been on your body for a significant amount of time, it is painful, changes in color or appearance, is bothersome, interferes with daily activities, you have HIV/AIDS or a weakened immune system, it’s important to contact our dermatologists in Boulder.
 We can help you resolve your wart issues.
-Call today or schedule an appointment online here.
+Give us a call or schedule an appointment online here.